fibo/fibo.github.io/_posts/2025-06-17-create-dom-element.md

   - Web
   - TypeScript
 description: >
-     A tiny function to create HTML elements, compatible with JSX
+     A tiny function to create HTML elements, similar to transpiled JSX
 ---

 ## TLDR;